 Legacy systems are no longer capable of surviving the cutthroat competitive nature of today’s information technology (IT) infrastructure modernization.
-With the system modernization you demand today, you’re playing a new game with new rules.
-Especially if you choose to modernize not only the tools and functions, but also the way your organization uses IT.
+With the infrastructure modernization you demand today, you’re playing a new game with new rules.
+Especially if you choose to modernize not only the tools and functions but also the way your organization uses IT.

-IT activities must enable cutting-edge capabilities in areas like data analytics, cybersecurity, automated processing and integration with third-party systems.
-Organizations must remain focused on their competitive advantage and your infrastructure modernization initiatives must add value across the gamut.
+IT activities must enable cutting-edge capabilities in areas like data analytics, cybersecurity, automated processing, and integration with third-party systems.
+Organizations must remain focused on their competitive advantage and your IT infrastructure modernization initiatives must add value across the gamut.

 Do understand what’s driving modernization